awesomemotive/WP-Mail-SMTP/readme.txt

 Read our <a href="https://wpmailsmtp.com/docs/how-to-set-up-the-smtp-com-mailer-in-wp-mail-smtp" rel="friend">SMTP.com documentation</a> for more details.

-#### Sendinblue SMTP
+#### Brevo (formerly Sendinblue) SMTP

-Sendinblue is a recommended transactional email service.
+Brevo is a recommended transactional email service.

 They serve 80,000+ growing companies around the world and send over 30 million emails each day.

 Their email deliverability experts are constantly at work optimizing the reliability and speed of their SMTP infrastructure.
-Sendinblue provides users 300 free emails per day.
+Brevo provides users 300 free emails per day.

-Read our <a href="https://wpmailsmtp.com/docs/how-to-set-up-the-sendinblue-mailer-in-wp-mail-smtp/" rel="friend">Sendinblue documentation</a> for more details.
+Read our <a href="https://wpmailsmtp.com/docs/how-to-set-up-the-sendinblue-mailer-in-wp-mail-smtp/" rel="friend">Brevo documentation</a> for more details.

 #### Mailgun SMTP